TakanashiMirai/foil-strain-gauge-calculation-toolkit/README.md

 # foil-strain-gauge-calculation-tool
-A Python toolkit for calculatinf foil strain gauge.
+A Python toolkit for calculating foil strain gauge.